 (There is a tendency among biblical scholars to pay insufficient attention to this.
-It is too easy for scholars to draw on only the negative side of evidence about oral transmission, and also to apply to it without proper attention to the specifics of the situation of early Christians.
-It like saying that since we have Einstein’s General Theory of Relativity, there is no value in measuring the earth’s gravitational ‘pull’ on the moon, because scholars agree that gravity is there, and that’s all there is to it.
+It is too easy for scholars to draw on only the negative side of evidence demeaning oral transmission, and apply it without proper attention to the positive specifics of the situation of early Christians.
+That is simply applying a priori scepticism without going on to do the actual job of weighing the evidence, of doing the analysis of early Christian modes of communication.
+To think that unnecessary would be like saying that since we have Einstein’s General Theory of Relativity, there is no value in measuring the earth’s gravitational ‘pull’ on the moon, because scholars agree that gravity is there, and that’s all there is to it.
 That is unscientific.
 It would not do to say a consensus about gravity will suffice instead of testing its ‘pull’ on the moon if that is the issue under investigation.
 If you care to know what’s there, you test on a case by case basis.)

 Teacher and pupil